Phone: 350-4060 x1123

 Dr. John Rosato

-I teach 8th Grade Honors and General Physical Science, and 6th Grade Gifted & Talented (GT) Science classes.
+I teach 8th Grade Honors and General Physical Science, and 6th Grade Gifted & Talented (GT) Earth Science classes.
 I come to the teaching profession via an unusual path.
 I am an Engineer by training.
 I have a BS degree in Chemical Engineering from Tufts University and a Masters and Ph.D. degrees in Electrical Engineering from the University of Connecticut.
 I have 20 years of industry experience leading Research and Development programs in the semiconductor microelectronics field.
 In addition, I have more than 5 years of college teaching experience at UConn, U of I, and BSU.

 My secondary level teaching qualifications include a Masters degree in Education from George Fox University; and Middle School teaching experience in the Boise, Nampa, and Meridian School districts.
 This is my tenth year at Lowell Scott.

 As you may have guessed from my research background, I approach science from a very fundamental point of view.
 I emphasize the basics of science and constantly challenge my students to ask and answer the big questions: Why and How?
 More importantly, I emphasize Applying knowledge to solve real problems.
 I believe that this goal is best achieved through hands-on activities, labs, and group projects.
 My teaching approach is very much in line with the Common Core State Standards curriculum (CCSS).
 I believe that this applications-oriented approach will engage students and better prepare them to succeed in the real world.
 I hope it will make science more enjoyable, as well.